The signs that an employee might be struggling with their mental health at work and how best to respond

 Keeping an eye out for warning signs that a colleague or employee needs support

 It can be difficult to know if a colleague or employee is struggling with their mental health unless they reach out and open up.
-People are good at hiding what they are going through to keep a brave face at work!
+Some obvious signs can alert employers quickly, but people are good at hiding what they are going through to keep a brave face at work!

 However, as an HR professional or line manager, there are some important indications that may show whether someone is struggling at work, and these are crucial to to be aware of.
 These include: